“You’re not listening.” My daughter would pause, mid-sentence, whenever I fell into my zombie mode.

 I used to always keep my eyes and ears open for messages in various chat groups with friends or family and before I knew it, an hour had gone by just replying to messages here and there, some important and urgent but most of them, either important or urgent – but not both.
 Whenever a message popped up, I could not help but open it and reply.

 So I turn the wifi off every so often especially if I am working with my children or leave it on but set it to silent mode to resist that awful temptation of checking my cellphone every now and then.
-I try to check it during my so-called break time (if there is such a thing) when I get to sit for a while after a bulk of tasks or after lunch.
+I try to check it during my so-called break time (if there is such a thing) when I get to sit for a while after a bulk of tasks or after lunch or while waiting elsewhere.

 At night, I routinely set my cellphone to do-not-disturb or silent mode at a certain time when I know I am either cooking, eating dinner with the family, attending to my younger child, prepping him for bed, reading him a story or playing family night games together.

-The TV definitely has to be off during weekdays.
+TV can take so much of my time and children also have the tendency to be too absorbed in it so we turn it off during weekdays.
 If it does get turned on, that has to be on rare occasions.
+It is great that we get to check movie schedules online nowadays or check the plot before we continue watching a movie so that we don’t waste time watching every movie and we get to plan when to watch it.
 I once was a TV freak – I believe I still am – or I still have that tendency to be one.
-For the past 5 years, I watch TV at an average of about three to four times a month, but if it is on, then it is one of the most effective ways for me to get into a zombie mode, except that I am not walking and devouring people but sitting on the couch, devouring a movie.
+It is one of the most effective ways for me to get into a zombie mode, except that I am not walking and devouring people but sitting on the couch, devouring movies.

 Before you get the slightest imagination though that I have locked my social life up in absolute selfish seclusion, let me tell you that is not at all the case.
-There are exceptions, of course, such as urgent family or homeschooling concerns, emergency cases, or a friend badly in need of someone to talk to or someone in need of prayer or encouragement.
+There are exceptions, of course, such as urgent family or homeschooling concerns, emergency cases, or a friend badly in need of someone to talk to or someone in need of prayer or encouragement, once-in-a-while family gatherings and community service.
 Otherwise, I try to focus on my children who are right in front of me first, then the others next.

 Of course, you miss a few things, a variety of topics of discussion of some sort, a few happenings perhaps, but most of which need not be dealt with now, but can wait during break time.